BadriPrudhvi/pathwise/mvp_plan.md

 * At any point, user can:

-  * Ask: “Explain JWT like I’m 10”
+  * Ask: "Explain JWT like I'm 10"
-  * Ask for summary: “TL;DR this lesson”
+  * Ask for summary: "TL;DR this lesson"
   * Ask for examples or deeper dives

 ### 8. **User Auth + Save Progress**

 * After a few lessons, prompt to sign up:

-  * “Want to save your progress and unlock full journey?”
+  * "Want to save your progress and unlock full journey?"
 * Post login: all curriculum + progress is saved and synced

 ---